Qigong Fever: Body, Science, and Utopia in China: Contents

 The sixth describes how the qigong movement responded to people criticizing it, and how the Chinese central government made efforts to manage the qigong movements.
 The Zhong Gong and Zangmi Gong, along with commercialization and the structures of qigong groups in general, are described in the seventh.
 Falun Gong is described in the eight and ninth.
 The tenth contextualizes modern gigong with the history of belief in China.
 The tenth includes some hypotheses.

 Reception

 Lim wrote that the book "is an excellent addition" to its field, and he added that chapters 1 and 2 "are a must-read" for people learning about qigong for the first time.

 Favraud praised the book for "original and profound insights".

-Thornton described it as a "excellent volume".
+Thornton described it as an "excellent volume".

 Penny wrote that "Qigong Fever should be required reading for students of China’s modern cultural scene" because the work reveals the genesis of the Falun Gong.